zlElo/privpolicy-analyzer/README.md

-# Project Title
+# Privpolicy-analyzer

-Privpolicy-analyzer is a webscraping and text analysetool
+... is a webscraping and text analysetool

 ## Authors